nobaross/OpenFlix/README.md

 To run the project, you should have Node.js and npm installed.
 You can then install the dependencies by running npm install and start the server by running npm start.

-We hope you enjoy using OpenMovies and finding the perfect movie to watch.
+We hope you enjoy using OpenFlix and finding the perfect movie to watch.
 If you have any feedback or suggestions, please don't hesitate to contact us.

-Thank you for choosing OpenMovies!
+Thank you for choosing Openflix!